PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :raises TypeError: invalid connection
     :raises pg.ProgrammingError: error in query or duplicate query

-This method creates a prepared statement with the given name for the given command for later execution with the :meth:`DB.query_prepared` method.
+This method creates a prepared statement with the specified name for later execution of the given command with the :meth:`DB.query_prepared` method.

-The name can be empty to create an unnamed statement, in which case any pre-existing unnamed statement is automatically replaced; otherwise a :exc:`pg.ProgrammingError` is raised if the statement name is already defined in the current database session.
+If the name is empty or *None*, the unnamed prepared statement is used, in which case any pre-existing unnamed statement is replaced.

+Otherwise, if a prepared statement with the specified name is already defined in the current database session, a :exc:`pg.ProgrammingError` is raised.

 The SQL command may optionally contain positional parameters of the form ``$1``, ``$2``, etc instead of literal data.
-The corresponding values must then later be passed to the :meth:`Connection.query_prepared` method as positional arguments.
+The corresponding values must then be passed to the :meth:`Connection.query_prepared` method as positional arguments.

+The functionality of this method is equivalent to that of the SQL ``PREPARE`` command.

 Example::

     db.prepare('change phone',
-        "update employees set phone=$2 where ein=$1",
+        "update employees set phone=$2 where ein=$1")
     while True:
         ein = input("Employee ID? ")
         if not ein: